Sumidu/academic-kickstart/content/course/methoden.md

 ## Course information
-In this course, scientific methods are the topic.
-The focus lies on quantitative method of social science research.
+In this course, the topic are the use and reflection of scientific methods.
+The focus lies on quantitative methods of social science research.
+In this course you will learn both to design empirical research questions from theory and data, and learn to analyze quantitative data using the language (R)[https://www.r-project.org/].
+The aim is to understand when to apply which method.
+How to apply them correctly, and how to interpret data from these methods.

+The course is supported by (DataCamp)[https://www.datacamp.com] a provider of online tutorials for the R language.

+### Course schedule
 The course is held every **winter semester**.

-## Links
+### Links

 Slides can be found [here](http://acalerovaldez.updog.co/slidedeck/rstats/slides).

+Warning!
+The slides are being developed during the course.

 ## Coursebook
 The coursebook for empricial methods of social sciences can be found here: https://bookdown.org/andrecalerovaldez/ccs/.

 The relevant chapters are:
 - Chapter 2

 ## Video-Lectures